tiggons/DnDCompanion/README.md

 DnDCompanion
 ============

-D&amp;D companion for tracking stats and spells used during play.
+D&amp;D companion for tracking stats and spells used during play, developed for an Android mobile device.